Chapter 3

 When the phase is implemented and validated locally, close the cycle with a report.
 That report becomes project memory: what was built, what changed, how it was validated, and what remains open.

-After that, go back to the implementation plan and repeat exactly the same loop for the next unfinished phase.
+After that, go back to DEV_PLAN.md, mark the phase as DONE, and open the next phase with status TODO.
 That is how you move from phase 1 all the way to the last phase without losing clarity.

 Prompt to generate the phase report